mirabeau-nl/frontend-boilerplate/README.md

 Frontend Boilerplate uses Nunjucks as a templating language.
 Elements that should return on every page, such as `<title>` and `<meta>`, can be found in `src/layout/default.njk`.
 Other templates will extend from this default template.

+### Mock data

+All assets that don't belong directly to the interface but are used for mocking content can be placed in the `src/mock` folder.
+Some examples are audio, video, images and json data for network requests.
+The mock folder is watched when running `npm run dev` and it's content is copied to the `dist/mock` folder when added or changed.

 ### Linting and testing

 The codestyle task supports `*.{md,css,scss,js,json}` files and automatically formats the code.
 The codequality task supports `*.{scss,js}` files.
 You can update the codestyle with `npm run codequality` or use the build-in functionality of your IDE which auto formats your code on save.